serre-lab/color_hmax/README.md

 dataset: soccer team dataset (color-predominant)
-There are 7 classes and 40 images for each class, divided into 25 training and 15 testing images per class
-datasplits: three random splits of images

-This dataset was originally used in: van de Weijer, J., Schmid, C.: Coloring local feature extraction.
+The dataset consists of 280 images falling into 7 classes, and was originally introduced in: van de Weijer, J., Schmid, C.: Coloring local feature extraction.
 In: European Conference on Computer Vision.
 (2006) 334-348